-Peyronie’s disease, a condition of uncertain cause, is characterized by formation of a plaque (a hard lump) on the penis, causing it to bend during erection.
+Peyronie’s disease, a condition of uncertain cause, is characterized by forming a plaque (a hard lump) on the penis, causing it to bend during erection.
 A plaque on the top of the shaft (most common) causes the penis to bend upward; a plaque on the underside causes it to bend downward.
-In some cases, the plaque develops on both top and bottom, leading to indentation and shortening of the penis.
+In some cases, the plaque develops on both the top and bottom, leading to indentation and shortening of the penis.

 The condition is named for Francois de la Peyronie, a French surgeon who, in 1743, described a patient who had “rosary beads of scar tissue to cause an upward curvature of the penis during erection.”